 My child has additional support needs; what provision could be made for him/her?

-Please speak to Kathryn James, Pupil Services Manager with any additional needs as necessary arrangements can be made to accommodate this.
+Please speak to Kathryn James, Pupil Services Manager with any additional needs as we would need to assess those needs to see if we could support in the extended care facility or not.

 What if I just need this provision for emergency childcare?